Ciudad de la Paz

 Ciudad de la Paz (/es/, lit.
-'City of Peace'), also known as Djibloho or Oyala, is a city in Equatorial Guinea that is being built to replace Malabo as the national capital.
-Established as an urban district in Wele-Nzas in 2015, it is now the administrative headquarters of Djibloho, Equatorial Guinea's newest province created in 2017, and is located near the town of Mengomeyén.
-In 2017, the city was officially renamed Ciudad de la Paz ("City of Peace").
+'City of Peace'), previously known as Djibloho or Oyala, commonly known as La Paz, is the official capital city of Equatorial Guinea, though still under construction.
+Established as an urban district in Wele-Nzas in 2015, it is also the administrative headquarters of Djibloho, Equatorial Guinea's newest province created in 2017, and is located near the town of Mengomeyén.
+In 2017, the city was officially named Ciudad de la Paz ("City of Peace").

-The planned city's location was chosen for its easy access and benign climate.
-It is notably on the mainland, in contrast to Malabo, which is on the island of Bioko.
+The planned city's location was chosen for its easy access, milder climate, and inland location, as the 2004 Equatorial Guinea coup attempt raised fears about maritime access to the capital.
 It was designed by the Portuguese Studio for Architecture and Urbanism FAT – Future Architecture Thinking.
 It is projected to have around 200,000 inhabitants, a new Parliament building, a number of presidential villas and an area of 8150 hectares.
-The construction of this new capital has been criticised by the political opposition to President Teodoro Obiang, the driving force behind the initiative.
-The Government of Equatorial Guinea began to move to the city in early 2017.
+The construction of this new capital has been criticized by the political opposition to President Teodoro Obiang, who was the driving force behind the initiative.
+The government of Equatorial Guinea began to move to the city in early 2017.

 Geography

 Location

-Oyala – Ciudad de la Paz is located near the centre of Río Muni, the continental part of Equatorial Guinea.
+La Paz is located near the center of Río Muni, the continental part of Equatorial Guinea.
 It is located between the cities of Bata and Mongomo and 20 km from the airport of Mengomeyén.
-The power supply relies upon the 120 MW Djibloho Dam in the district Djibloho Evinayong.
+The power supply relies upon the 120 MW Djibloho Dam in the Djibloho Evinayong district.

 Climate

-Oyala – Ciudad de la Paz has a tropical climate that borders between a tropical monsoon climate and a tropical savannah climate.
-It has high overall rainfall, averaging 2142 mm a year, which supports the lush rainforests in the region.
+Ciudad de la Paz has a tropical climate that borders between a tropical monsoon climate and a tropical savannah climate.
+Despite not being classified as having a tropical rainforest climate, it is nonetheless located within a region of tropical rainforest.
+It has high overall rainfall, averaging 2142 mm a year.
 There is an extensive wet season, spanning 10 months of the year from September to June, and a brief and slightly cooler dry season covering the remaining two months, July and August.
 There is also a noticeably drier, though still wet, stretch in December and January.
 Temperatures remain very warm throughout the course of the year, albeit lower than one might expect in other places with the same climate, especially considering its proximity to the equator.